jedymatt/validation-py/README.md

 ## How to Contribute?

-Since this package is new, you can contribute by adding validation for email, float, array, and so on.
+Since this package is new, you can contribute by adding validation for email, float, array, password, and so on.